 This is ideal as a belay carabiner for multi-pitch climbs.
 For its price and weight, it would also be a good locking carabiner to load up for other applications.
 However, if money is tight and weight is a concern, the best locking carabiner to load up on is the Black Diamond Quicksilver Screwgate.

 This is tied for the best price in the pear-shaped belay belay carabiner category.
-It's a great deal, especially when bought with the Metolius BRD belay device in the Metolius BRD Element Package.
+It's a great deal.
 You also get this biner for a good price when you buy it with the Metolius Personal Anchor System.

 — Chris McNamara